KTM: Kronreif & Trunkenpolz Era (1953–1991)

 In 1978, US subsidiary KTM North America Inc. was founded in Lorain, Ohio.

 In 1980, the company was renamed KTM Motor-Fahrzeugbau KG.
-One year later, KTM had about 700 employees and a turnover of 750m.
-Schilling (about 54.5m. euros).
+One year later, KTM had about 700 employees and a turnover of 750m. schilling (about 54.5m. euros).
 International business then amounted to 76% of the company's turnover.

 However, scooter and moped turnover sank rapidly, and production had to be halted in 1988.
 Erich Trunkenpolz died in 1989.
 Takeover of a 51% interest in the company by the Austrian investment trust GIT Trust Holding controlled by Austrian politician Josef Taus in 1989 was followed by unsuccessful attempts to turn the indebted company around, and in 1991, management of KTM was transferred to a consortium of creditor banks.

-Stefan Pierer Era

 In 1991, the company was split into four new entities: KTM Sportmotorcycle GmbH (motorcycles division), KTM Fahrrad GmbH (bicycles division), KTM Kühler GmbH (radiators division) and KTM Werkzeugbau GmbH (tooling division).

+Bicycles: Urcauf Family Era([1992 onwards)

+After the split, Urcauf family took over the bicycle division KTM Fahrrad GmbH in 1992.

+In 1994, they started producing bikes with aluminium frames and electric bikes.

+In 1996, Carol Urkauf-Chen takes over the company.

+In 1998, They adopt orange colour in their logo.

+In 2006 they launch bikes with full carbon frame.

+In 2007, they shift to a new headquarter in Wels, Upper Austria.

+In 2018 Owner Carol Urkauf-Chen moves to the supervisory board, Johanna Urkauf and Stefan Limbrunner act as managing directors.